Lisa Appleton’s Tiny Bikini Fails To Cover Her Up As She Drinks From The Bottle On The Beach

 “No one has had more column inches over the past 12 months.
 She has been in the papers every single day, everyone is fascinated by her every move.
 She really is Warrington’s answer to Kim Kardashian.”

-It seems that Lisa’s antics are not going to be coming to an end anytime soon after being freed from her proverbially cage after her eight-and-a-half-year romance with Mario Marconi.
-It dies however, seem to be part of the new Lisa that is not changing for anyone and not going anywhere.
+It seems that Lisa’s antics are not going to be coming to an end anytime soon after being freed from her proverbial cage after her eight-and-a-half-year romance with Mario Marconi.
+It does however, seem to be part of the new Lisa that is not changing for anyone and not going anywhere.

 [Featured Image by Tom Dulat/Getty Images]